karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 &nbsp;

-In the table below, we see the gender bias scores associated with various occupations in the [<u>Universal Sentence Encoder</u>](https://www.tensorflow.org/hub/modules/google/universal-sentence-encoder/1) embedding model.
+In the table below, we see the gender bias scores associated with various occupations in the [Universal Sentence Encoder](https://www.tensorflow.org/hub/modules/google/universal-sentence-encoder/1) embedding model.
 The occupations with positive scores are female-biased occupations and ones with negative scores are male-biased occupations.

 <img src = "tablefair.png" alt="fair" />